CSC207-2023Y-UofT/ai-playground/README.md

 ### Code Organization

-The project is organized into packages:
+The AI Playground project follows structured code organization:

+1. Project is divided into packages representing specific domains or layers like `interface_adapter`, `usecase`, `entity`, and `resources`.

+2. Within each package, classes are organized based on their functionality and responsibilities.

-- The `data` package contains classes for generating different types of datasets (`CircularDatasetGenerator`, `QuadrantDatasetGenerator`, `SpiralDatasetGenerator`, and `ClusterDatasetGenerator`) and the `DataProcessor` class that generates datasets based on the selected `DatasetGenerator`.
+3. The `test` package contains test classes for unit testing various components of the application.

-- The `modelling` package contains classes related to building neural networks (`NeuralNet` and `NeuralNetBuilder`) and model training services (`ModelTrainingServices`).

-- The `Tests` package contains extensive unit tests to ensure the correctness and reliability of the dataset generation and neural network modules.
+By organizing the code in this manner, the AI Playground project becomes more maintainable and readable.

 ### User Stories